jhsware/streamix-package-templates/docs/README.md

 }
 ```

-Example of form fields (added to the form property object in streamix_package.json):
+Example of form fields (add these to the form property object in streamix_package.json):

 ```json
 {